 IRS e-file is the IRS's electronic filing program.
 You can get an automatic extension of time to file your tax return by filing Form 4868 electronically.
 You will receive an electronic acknowledgment once you complete the transaction.
 Keep it with your records.
-Do not send in Form 4868 if you file electronically, unless you are making a payment with a check or money order.
-(See page 4.)
+Do not mail in Form 4868 if you file electronically, unless you are making a payment with a check or money order (see page 3).